Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </table>
 <p><em>Table 4: Attributes of the Class <strong>IndexScheme</strong> within the 3dSceneLayerInfo document</em></p>

-### Class DrawingInfo
+### <a name="Class DrawingInfo"></a>Class DrawingInfo

 DrawingInfo and the associated classes contain the default symbology (drawing information) of an Indexed 3D Scene Layer.

 When the DrawingInfo object is present in the 3dSceneLayerInfo Class, a client can symbolize an I3S layer using the Renderer information.
 The DrawingInfo can alternatively be captured in the Scene Layer as part of the binary I3S representation.
 This helps support clients that may not be able to override the symbology in a layer.
 In this case, the DrawingInfo is described in the CachedDrawingInfo class.

-See [drawing info](docs/1.6/drawingInfo.cmn.md) for more details regarding 3D objects and point scene layer.
+For more details regarding 3D objects and point scene layer, see [drawing info](../docs/1.6/drawingInfo.cmn.md).<br/>
-See [drawing info point cloud scene layer](docs/2.0/drawingInfo.pcsl.md) for more details regarding point cloud scene layer.
+For more details regarding point cloud scene, see [drawing info point cloud scene layer](../docs/2.0/drawingInfo.pcsl.md).

 ### Class StatisticsInfo

 Statistical information help clients to define symbology, definition queries or other functionality which is depending on statistical information.

-See [statisticsInfo](docs/1.6/statisticsInfo.cmn.md) for more details regarding 3D objects and point scene layers.
-See [statistics](docs/2.0/statistics.pcsl.md) for more details regarding point cloud scene layers.
+For more details regarding 3D objects and point scene layer, see [statisticsInfo](../docs/1.6/statisticsInfo.cmn.md) For more details regarding point cloud scene layers, see [statistics](../docs/2.0/statistics.pcsl.md).

 ### Class Domains

 Attribute domains are rules that describe the legal values of a field type, providing a method for enforcing data integrity.
 Attribute domains are used to constrain the values allowed in any particular attribute for a table or feature class.
 If the features in a feature class or nonspatial objects in a table have been grouped into subtypes, different attribute domains can be assigned to each of the subtypes.
 A domain is a declaration of acceptable attribute values.
 Whenever a domain is associated with an attribute field, only the values within that domain are valid for the field.
 In other words, the field will not accept a value that is not in that domain.
 Using domains helps ensure data integrity by limiting the choice of values for a particular field.

-See [domains](docs/1.6/domain.cmn.md) for more details regarding 3D objects scene layer and point scene layer.
+For more details regarding 3D objects scene layer and point scene layer, see [domains](../docs/1.6/domain.cmn.md).

 ### Class Renderer